 The recommended WSN architecture optimises energy-efficient IoT data transport.
-The hierarchi of framework includes SNs, CHs, and a base station.
+The hierarchical framework includes SNs, CHs, and a base station.
 Randomly distributed in a given region are N SNs with sensing, processing, and communication capabilities.
-The nodes are clustered using energy-efficient suzzalogic, assuring fair energy consumption.
-A CH is picked in each cluster using the Focus of Attention (Focus based on residual energy, node density, and communication range.
-CHs distribute member node day to the B a centralized data processor and store.
-The CH-BS interaction is improved to reduce energy use an energy congestion.
-A hierarchical network architecture improves scalability, reliability, are the type reliable, making it suitable for large WSN-IoT applications.
+The nodes are clustered using energy-efficient fuzzy logic, assuring fair energy consumption.
+A CH is picked in each cluster using the Focus of Attention (FOA) based on residual energy, node density, and communication range.
+CHs distribute member node data to the BS, a centralized data processor and store.
+The CH-BS interaction is improved to reduce energy use and network congestion.
+A hierarchical network architecture improves scalability, reliability, and energy efficiency, making it suitable for large WSN-IoT applications.